NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

      -
      - String
      - auto
-     - Enter a date like 'Nov 25 - Jan 5'.
+     - Enter a date range like 'Nov 25 - Jan 5'.
 If not provided, the OS-HPXML default (see `HPXML Lighting <https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-lighting>`_) is used.

 Options
 *******